iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> I sometimes forget it's there, since it runs in the background.
+Is simple, and great premise.
+Help cure diseases by simply plugging in your phone.
+The one nitpick I have with it, is if I optimize my phone with the Device Care, I will have to open the app manually next time to get it to work.
+After that one time, I do t have to touch it again until the next optimization.<br> :date: __2021-03-26 19:24:48__

+> Dreamlab works fine on Galaxy tab no overheating no problem no worries can leave on all day better still if worked without having to be on charge all the time thank you can you please fix this please Vodafone now working on Galaxy A50 fine 🙂 🥰😆<br> :date: __2021-03-25 23:23:18__

+> Works away on my phone overright while charging.
+If, as occassionally happens the phone gets too hot, it takes a break till the phone cools down.
+Good for me<br> :date: __2021-03-22 12:32:11__

+> This app is a fantastic idea, but I wish it would start automatically, rather than replying on me switching it on each night.
+Sadly, I often forget.<br> :date: __2021-03-21 18:20:01__

 > a great way to help the fight when you can't donate money or time.
 Love the idea of the app, only problem is that the app doesn't always automatically turn on when on charge and hits 80%.<br> :date: __2021-03-19 13:56:20__

-> Dreamlab works fine on Galaxy tab no overheating no problem no worries can leave on all day better still if worked without having to be on charge all the time thank you can you please fix this please Vodafone<br> :date: __2021-03-19 01:55:49__

 > Great easy to forget to bturn on<br> :date: __2021-03-18 12:53:43__